spapas/spapas.github.io/content/django-pdf-essential-guide.rst

 Save the above in a file named testreportlab1.py.
 If you run python testreportlab1.py (in an environment that has reportlab of cours) you should see no errors and a pdf named ``hello1.pdf`` created.
 If you open it in your PDF reader you'll see a blank page with "Hello World" written in its lower right corner.

-If you try to add a unicode text, for example "Καλημέρα κόσμε", you should see something like the following:
+If you try to add a unicode text, for example "Καλημέρα ελλάδα", you should see something like the following:

 .. image:: /images/hellopdf2.png
-  :alt: Our project
+  :alt: Hello PDF
   :width: 280 px

 It seems that the default font that ReportLab uses does not have a good support for accented greek characters since they are missing  (and probably for various other characters).

 To resolve this, we could try changing the font to one that contains the missing symbols.
 You can find free fonts on the internet (for example the `DejaVu` font), or even grab one from your system fonts (in windows,